athena-build/authkit-nextjs/README.md

 ```
 openssl rand -base64 24
 ```

+`WORKOS_HS256_JWT_SECRET` is used to sign the HS256 JWT access token.
+It should be a secure, random string.
+You can generate it using the same method as `WORKOS_COOKIE_PASSWORD`.

 To use the `signOut` method, you'll need to set your app's homepage in your WorkOS dashboard settings under "Redirects".